fitabigail/family-quiz/README.md

 # Feature

-*  Used Object Oriented progarmming to create class Quiz as _init_ , and class QuizBrain for the actions take on quiz all called on run.py.
+*  Used Object Oriented programming to create class Quiz as _init_, and class QuizBrain for the actions taken on quiz all called on run.py.
 *  TITLE FamilyQuiz - gives a nice introduction to the quiz, and suggests the topic of the quiz.
 Pyfiglet library was called to display the Title.
 From pyfiglet imported figlet_format method to convert ASCII text into ASCII art fonts.
 Chosen font for the title was 'slant'.

 *  IMAGE - [ASCII art](https://text-symbols.com/ascii-art/#all_cats) the emoji is shown when the program starts.
 This gives a nice introduction to the quiz with the image of an emoji wishing good luck to the player.